Zlatan Ibrahimović: 2012–13: First Ligue 1 title in 19 years

-2013–14 season
+2013–14: Back-to-back league top goalscorer and second Ligue 1 title

 Ibrahimović netted his first goal of the season on 31 August 2013, scoring deep into stoppage time as PSG recorded a 2–0 victory over Guingamp.
 On 24 September, it was announced that Ibrahimović had extended his contract with PSG, which would see him stay at the club until 2016.
 A week later on 2 October, the Swede scored twice as PSG ran out 3–0 winners over Benfica in a Champions League group match.
 On 19 October, he scored two goals in PSG's 4–0 win over Bastia, one an audacious volleyed back heel as he reached behind the defender to fire the ball into the net.
 The goal was later named as Ligue 1's Goal of the Season, as chosen by the public.
 Four days later, Ibrahimović scored four goals in PSG's 5–0 away win against RSC Anderlecht in the Champions League; he scored the eighth-fastest hat-trick in the competition's history (completed in 19 minutes which included a bending 30-yard half-volley clocked at 93 miles per hour), and became the 11th player to score four times or more in a Champions League match.

 On 27 November, Ibrahimović made his 100th UEFA Champions League appearance, scoring the opening goal in a 2–1 win over Olympiacos at the Parc des Princes.
 On 16 March 2014, Ibrahimović scored both goals in a 2–0 win over Saint-Étienne to surpass Carlos Bianchi's club record of 39 goals in a season.
 On 11 May, he was named Ligue 1's Player of the Year for the second consecutive season.
 Ibrahimović ended the Ligue 1 season as top scorer with 26 goals as PSG won a second consecutive league title.
 Overall, he scored 41 goals in all competitions, including ten in eight Champions League matches.